ntno/processing-seed/README.md

 + clone or download the repository
   * `git clone https://github.com/ntno/processing-seed.git`
   * [zip file](https://github.com/ntno/processing-seed/archive/master.zip) then unzip
-+ open the index.html file in the browser
++ open the index.html file in the browser (right click, open with Chrome)

 ## Processing Library Install Options:
 1) (DEFAULT) use the processing.js file included in the processing-seed repository.